 A fruit-based diet is not a new idea, but it is gaining more attention with the rising awareness about the frugivorous ancestry and characteristics of humans.
-However, there is confusion about what a fruit-based diets actually look like and how healthy they are.
+However, there is confusion about what fruit-based diets actually consist of, and how healthy they are.
 The distinction between a “frugivore” and a “fruitarian” diet helps us to get more insight into fruit-based diets and why some things can go wrong!

 In a nutshell, a frugivore diet is our species’ natural diet and can be highly beneficial if done right.
-A fruitarian, fruit-only diet is not biologically appropriate nor sustainable long-term.
+A fruitarian, fruit-only diet is not biologically appropriate for humans nor sustainable long-term.

 In this article, we explore the two related, but distinct, fruit-based diets and how they differ in terms of nutrition.

 Why do people even consider a fruit-based diet?

 High-fruit, raw nutrition does seem radical at first glance, but there are serious biological aspects to consider before dismissing the idea!
 A fruit-based way of eating is not a random new diet but rather based on human biology.
 Instead of another fabricated diet, we desperately need to know what the original natural human diet looks like.
 After all, we do have a species-specific diet, just like any other species!
 In the case of humans, this is a tropical fruit-based diet, which is backed up by the mounting evidence of our frugivorous nature.
 And finally, science is picking up the importance of tropical fruits for health.
 So let’s dive into the three things we need to know to understand a fruit diet:

 - Biologically, humans are specialized fruit-eaters, also called frugivores.